Lilou0221/How-to-port-character-model-to-COM3D2/3 Making Menu.md

 + place your icon to :temp/texture and rename it temp_icon before run, the script will automatically set icon in the game
 + Run "Massrename.py"
 + Paste your the temp folder direction and your character name when the scripts ask as in the video.
 The script will automatically rename all characters with temp to your character name.
-+ Go to :temp/1menu and convert all .txt to .menu by the "txt to menu.exe"
++ Go to :temp/1menu and convert all .txt to .menu by the "[CM3D2]menu←→txt Converter.exe"

 [mass rename video example](https://mega.nz/file/lmtESTjQ#fK6g1Nn94PzOFUI7ftT3reNQR_76TtHtU1ws_dYUjkk)